-- reviewing and determining, and recommending to the board of directors for its confirmation, the annual compensation, annual incentive compensation and any other matter relating to the compensation of our named executive officers; all employment agreements, severance or termination agreements, change in control agreements to be entered into between any executive officer and us; - reviewing and comparing compensation practices of any relevant peer group in order to assist in the committee's evaluation of the appropriateness of the Company's compensation practices and programs; - reviewing and determining, and recommending to the board of directors for its confirmation, the annual compensation, modifications to our philosophy and compensation practices relating to compensation of our directors and management; - reviewing and determining, and recommending to the board of directors for its confirmation, the establishment of performance measures and the applicable performance targets for each performancebased cash and equity incentive award to be made under any benefit plan; - taking all actions required or permitted under the terms of our benefit plans, with separate but concurrent authority; - reviewing, approving and administering each of our benefit plans, and performing such other duties and responsibilities as may be assigned to the Compensation Committee under the terms of such plans; - reviewing with our Chief Executive Officer the compensation payable to employees other than the named executive officers, including equity and non-equity incentive compensation and other benefits and our total incentive compensation program envisioned for each fiscal year; - consulting with our Chief Executive Officer regarding a succession plan for our executive officers, including our Chief Executive Officer, and the review of our leadership development process for senior management positions; - reviewing the performance of our executive officers for each fiscal year; - overseeing the administration of our equity plans and other incentive compensation plans and programs and preparing recommendations and periodic reports to our board of directors relating to these matters; - overseeing and making recommendations to the board of directors regarding the Company's compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters, including advisory votes on executive compensation and golden parachute compensation, and the requirement under the NASDAQ rules that, with limited exceptions, shareholders approve equity compensation plans; - conducting an annual evaluation of the performance of the Compensation Committee and the adequacy of its charter and recommending to the board of directors any changes that it deems necessary; and - handling such other matters as are specifically delegated to the Compensation Committee by our board of directors from time to time.
+- reviewing and determining, and recommending to the board of directors for its confirmation, the annual compensation, annual incentive compensation and any other matter relating to the compensation of our named executive officers; all employment agreements, severance or termination agreements, change in control agreements to be entered into between any executive officer and us; - reviewing and comparing compensation practices of any relevant peer group in order to assist in the committee's evaluation of the appropriateness of the Company's compensation practices and programs; - reviewing and determining, and recommending to the board of directors for its confirmation, the annual compensation, modifications to our philosophy and compensation practices relating to compensation of our directors and management; - reviewing and determining, and recommending to the board of directors for its confirmation, the establishment of performance measures and the applicable performance targets for each performancebased cash and equity incentive award to be made under any benefit plan; - taking all actions required or permitted under the terms of our benefit plans, with separate but concurrent authority; - reviewing, approving and administering each of our benefit plans, and performing such other duties and responsibilities as may be assigned to the Compensation Committee under the terms of such plans; - reviewing with our Chief Executive Officer the compensation payable to employees other than the named executive officers, including equity and non-equity incentive compensation and other benefits and our total incentive compensation program envisioned for each fiscal year; - reviewing the performance of our executive officers for each fiscal year; - overseeing the administration of our equity plans and other incentive compensation plans and programs and preparing recommendations and periodic reports to our board of directors relating to these matters; - overseeing and making recommendations to the board of directors regarding the Company's compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters, including advisory votes on executive compensation and golden parachute compensation, and the requirement under the NASDAQ rules that, with limited exceptions, shareholders approve equity compensation plans; - conducting an annual evaluation of the performance of the Compensation Committee and the adequacy of its charter and recommending to the board of directors any changes that it deems necessary; and - handling such other matters as are specifically delegated to the Compensation Committee by our board of directors from time to time.

 Our Compensation Committee has adopted a written charter, which sets forth the committee's duties and responsibilities.
-The charter of the Compensation Committee will be available on our website at www.allwestbancorp.com upon completion of this offering.
+The charter of the Compensation Committee will be available on our website at www.finwisebancorp.com upon completion of this offering.

 Nominating and Corporate Governance Committee.
-The members of our Nominating and Corporate Governance Committee will be Russell F. Healey, Jr. (chair), Jeana Hutchings, Lisa Ann Nievaard, James Giordano and Howard I. Reynolds.
+The members of our Nominating and Corporate Governance Committee will be Russell F. Healey, Jr. (chair), Jeana Hutchings, Lisa Ann Nievaard, James Giordano and Howard I.

+Reynolds.
 Our board of directors has evaluated the independence of each of the members of our Nominating and Corporate Governance Committee and has affirmatively determined that each of the members of our Nominating and Corporate Governance Committee meets the definition of an "independent director" under the NASDAQ rules.